 - The Letter refers to Mark as having known of secret teachings of Jesus.
 In three publications prior to 1958, Smith showed an interest in secret teachings as a component of early Christianity (and he specifically referred to Clement in one of the publications).

 - The SGM seems to show similarities with the Gospel of John - in particular, the story of Lazarus.
-Scholars have long wondered how John fits together with Mark and the other gospels, and the mainstream view is that John and the other gospels belong to different traditions.
+Scholars have long wondered how John fits together with the synoptic gospels (Mark, Matthew and Luke), and the mainstream view is that John and the synoptics belong to different traditions.
 Yet Smith was already speculating before 1958 that Mark drew on a source linked to John, and the SGM appears to confirm this speculation.

 - Smith's personal issues relating to gay sexuality have already been mentioned.
 The notion of Jesus as a libertine figure also appears elsewhere in his writings.